St Mary Church on the outskirts of Lancashire dates back to 1157AD, with its South Aisle added in the 14th century.

 We sheeted the floors and pews with protective coverings and carefully erected an internal access tower.
 The preparation included rebuilding a section of loose stonework – which we believe to have been the original cause of the plasterwork failing.

-Each coat of lime plaster was left a number of days prior to the next coat, during which we focused on the external works.
+Each coat of lime plaster was left a number of days to take prior to the next coat, during which we focused on the external works.
 Once completed, we limewashed the new works to blend with the whitened walls of the Church.

 2. External Porch Lime Repointing